Former Representative Giffords launches gun control drive

 GUN OWNERSHIP

-Giffords' new effort comes just days after she visited Newtown, Connecticut, to meet with families of the victims of last month's Sandy Hook school massacre.
+Giffords' new effort comes just days after she visited Newtown to meet with families of the victims of last month's Sandy Hook school massacre.

 She also recently met with New York Mayor Michael Bloomberg, who heads his own initiative, Mayors Against Illegal Guns, that is pushing for what he calls "reasonable" gun controls.